Verifying LLM Inference to Detect Model Weight Exfiltration: Score Statistics

 \subsection{Score Distribution for a Single Token Position}

 Figure~\ref{fig:gumbel-score-statistics} shows the distribution of \GLS~scores across the entire vocabulary for a single token position during generation.
-For each token $i$ in the vocabulary, we compute $\mathrm{\GLS}_t(i)$ using the Gumbel-Max likelihood estimation procedure described in Algorithm~\ref{alg:gumbelmax-simple}.
+For each token $i$ in the vocabulary, we compute $\mathrm{\GLS}_t(i)$ using the \GLSestimator~estimation procedure described in Algorithm~\ref{sec:GLS}.